ManiYaswanth/Assessment/README.md

 The database structure includes tables for tracking plans, events, and event-tracking plan associations.

 ## API Endpoints
-POST /tracking-plans - Create a new tracking plan.
+- POST /tracking-plans - Create a new tracking plan.
-GET /tracking-plans - Get a list of all tracking plans.
+- GET /tracking-plans - Get a list of all tracking plans.
-GET /tracking-plans/<tracking_plan_name> - Get details of a specific tracking plan.
+- GET /tracking-plans/<tracking_plan_name> - Get details of a specific tracking plan.
-PUT /tracking-plans/<tracking_plan_name> - Update a tracking plan.
+- PUT /tracking-plans/<tracking_plan_name> - Update a tracking plan.
-POST /events - Create a new event.
+- POST /events - Create a new event.
+- GET /event/<event_name> - Get details of a specific event
-PUT /events/<event_name> - Update an event.
+- PUT /events/<event_name> - Update an event.

 ## Contribute
 Contributions are welcome!
 Feel free to open issues and pull requests.